zdravkov/kendo-docs/api/dataviz/stock-chart.md

 If set to `true` the chart will position categories and series points on major ticks.
 This removes the empty space before and after the series.

-The default value is `false` except for "area", "verticalArea", "stepArea" and "verticalStepArea".
+The default value is `false` except for "area" and "verticalArea".

 > This option is ignored if the [series.type](#configuration-series.type) option is set to "bar", "column", "ohlc" or "candlestick".